Last reviewed: March 2022

 For more information, please see the full plan for Living with COVID in England and contact us if you have HR questions concerning your business and people management.

 We wish to reassure you that Typhoon is actively monitoring Covid-19 developments via official Government communications, sporting regulatory bodies and the national news outlets.

 Please continue to check this web page as we will regularly be reviewing the information here and updating it to the best of our ability.
 This guidance is not supposed to replace official or medical advice, and as always – use common sense.

-All of our swimming pools receive multiple daily testings of the water quality for both pH and disinfectant levels.
+All of our swimming pools receive multiple daily tests of the water quality for both pH and disinfectant levels.

 In addition to this, our pool and gym facilities have a regular cleansing regime, ensuring that the facility complies with strict Environmental Public Health Regulations at all times.

 It’s interesting to note that a spokesperson for The Pool Water Treatment and Advisory Group has said “water and chlorine within swimming pools will help to kill the novel coronavirus” (source)

 This means that from an infection control point of view, our swimming pools and sports sites are relatively safe and hygienic areas to be when compared to other indoor environments.

 This level of hygiene is a regular standard for Typhoon and our venues; the above is practised all year-round as a matter of course – not just in reaction to Covid-19.
 That said, we have increased our cleaning regime even more, particularly with regards to touchpoints, to ensure as much safety for you and your family as possible.